t9md/atom-vim-mode-plus/README.md

 2. Migrate each old TextObject, Operator, Motion(TOM for short) to new one.
 3. Introduce new OperationProcessor to process  new-TOM.

+# New Features

+This project started at August 1st 2015 as folk of vim-mode.
+After 1 month of refactoring, I eliminated lots of unessential code and class and completely rewrite alomost all specs.
+But I'm getting tired now, I need to rewrite `motion.coffee` which is 1st priority in my TODO list now(2015.9.6).
+I know it but I started adding new features which is not included Vim and vim-mode as pastime.

+- Instant feedback of your operation.
+Count/Register/Operation you typed is displayed as hover(overlay) element.
+ - Showing emoji that representing operation.
+- Flashing(highlighting) operation affected area(range) for yank, paste, toggle etc..
+- New Operator Surround, DeleteSurround, ChangeSurround.
+Instead of vim-surround atom package, its repeatable(very improtant) with `.`.
+- Developer friendly introspection report and real-time opration-stack monitoring(logged on console).
+- New Operator for common string transformation like SnakeCase, CamelCase, DashCase.
+- New Operator for ToggleLineComments which toggle comment with motion of text-objects.
+- New Operator for ReplaceWithRegister which replace target area(text-object, motion) with register's text.
+Very useful since its repeatable.
+- `gugu`, `guu` `gUgU`, `gUU` support which is yet supported in vim-mode.
+- New TextObject for Indent.
+- New TextObject for Entire buffer.
+- New TextObject for CurrentLine.
+Useful when you do surround line.
+- New TextObject for Comment. which select consecutive commented lines.
+- SelectInsideBrackets family skip backslash escaped pair character.
+- Show cursor(by using decoration) while waiting user-input (e.g `m`, `"`).
+Cursor disappear in official vim-mode.

 # Terminology

 - TOM: TextObject, Operator, Motion